 Greenspan’s research interests include the global health aspects of AIDS and his professional service reflects this.
 He has served as President of the American Association for Dental Research (AADR) and the International Association for Dental Research (IADR).
 He is the founding President of the IADR Global Oral Health Inequalities Research Network (IADR-GOHIRN) and of the Consortium of Universities for Global Health’s Global Oral Health Interest Group (GOHIG).

 Greenspan’s papers include records of his research and work developing the Oral AIDS Center and the AIDS Specimen Bank.
 They also include material related to his teaching and service in professional organizations, including AADR and IADR.
 Greenspan’s papers feature correspondence with members of his global network of researchers and healthcare providers and records of the various national and international conferences and meetings of which he was a part.
-The collection includes some unique types of material, including audiovisual recordings, glass microscope slides, dental instruments, and conference posters and photographs of events.
+The collection includes some unique types of material, including audiovisual recordings, glass microscope slides, health science instruments, and conference posters and photographs of events.

 At the conclusion of the Greenspan processing project, a detailed finding aid will be available to researchers online and a small portion of the collection will be digitized and made available on Calisphere.